nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

   - not very safe
   - really cool
 - cards could run scripts only periodically when stuff changes in them or their links
+- fuzzy search related to using fzf as an automatic tool in scripts?

 ## move this stuff to cards it is growing kinda big